mpuerta004/RecommenderSystem/README.md

     We can see the newly created hive:
     ![](./Picture_readme/hive_zaragoza.PNG)

-2. **Create a QueenBee and two WorkingBee** At http://localhost:8001 in section Member at the endpoint post.
+2. **Create 1 QueenBee and 2 WorkingBee** At http://localhost:8001 in section Member at the endpoint post.
     ![](./Picture_readme/Member_section.PNG)

-    For each new member, we have to click on the POST endpoint and then, in the "Try it out" button, complete the hive_id with the od of the previously created hive and complete the Request body in the case of QueenBee the role has to be QueenBee and for the both WorkerBee, WorkerBee.
+    For each new member, we have to click on the POST endpoint and then, in the "Try it out" button, complete the hive_id with the ID of the previously created hive and complete the Request body in the case of QueenBee the role has to be QueenBee and for the both WorkerBee, WorkerBee.
 Click execute.
     ![](./Picture_readme/Member_post.PNG)

     Using the /hives/{hive_id}/members/ endpoint, we can see all the members of the hive.